AnuarZouhri/Golay_Code_py/README.md

 - **Deep space communications**: NASA used the Golay code in the Voyager 1 and Voyager 2 missions (1977) to transmit images of Jupiter and Saturn back to Earth reliably over vast distances.
 - **Data storage**: its strong error-correction properties make it suitable for environments where data integrity is critical.
-- **Mathematical research**: the Golay code has deep connections to combinatorics, group theory, and the theory of lattices.
-In particular, it is related to the Mathieu group $M_{23}$, one of the sporadic simple groups.

 ## Mathematical Background